jankazil/isd-lite-data/README.md

 - **`ncei.py`**
   Functions for:
-  - Downloading ISD station metadata (`isd-history.txt`)
+  - Downloading ISDLite station metadata (`isd-history.txt`)
   - Downloading ISDLite data files
   - Downloading multiple ISDLite data files in parallel using threading

 - **`stations.py`**
   Classes and functions for:
-  - Loading ISD station metadata from the web or local file
+  - Loading ISDLite station metadata from the web or local file
-  - Saving ISD station metadata to file
+  - Saving ISDLite station metadata to file
   - Listing available countries and US states
   - Filtering stations by:
     - country